dperson/smokeping/README.md

     The 'command' (if provided and valid) will be run instead of nginx

+## Examples

+Any of the commands can be run at creation with `docker run` or later with `docker exec smokeping.sh` (as of version 1.3 of docker).

+    sudo docker run --name smokeping -p 8000:80 -d dperson/smokeping sudo docker exec smokeping smokeping.sh -T EST5EDT ls -AlF /etc/localtime sudo docker start smokeping

 ### Start smokeping, and configure sSMTP to forward alerts:

     sudo docker run --rm -p 8000:80 dperson/smokeping -g "exampleuser;examplepass"